sass/sass-site/source/documentation/at-rules/css.md

     symbols: "\1F44D"
 {% endcodeExample %}

-{% markdown %}
 If a CSS at-rule is nested within a style rule, the two automatically swap positions so that the at-rule is at the top level of the CSS output and the style rule is within it.
 This makes it easy to add conditional styling without having to rewrite the style rule's selector.
-{% endmarkdown %}

 {% codeExample 'nested-css-at-rule' %}
   .print-only {